pfefferle/wordpress-webmention/readme.md

 * Activate sending Webmentions by checking the "Attempt to notify any blogs linked to from the article" option
 * Activate receiving Webmentions by checking the "Allow link notifications from other blogs (pingbacks and trackbacks) on new articles" option.
 * Set a page to redirect homepage mentions to.
-The page must accept comments and Pings/Trackbacks/Webmentions
+This will automatically enable webmentions for that page.
+* WordPress disables notification to pages by default.
+Check the Enable Webmentions for Pages option to enable this.
+* If you want to enable a webmention form in the comment section, check the box.

 You can use the `send_webmention($source, $target)` function and pass a source and a target or you can fire an action like `do_action('send_webmention', $source, $target)`.